Appliances

 Thumb sucking

-Persistent thumb or finger sucking can cause significant tooth misalignment or jaw deformation, including crossbite.
-Using an oral appliance will usually stop the habit, largely because the retainer changes the feeling of having the finger or thumb in the mouth, reducing the satisfaction.
+Persistent thumb or finger sucking can cause tooth misalignment or jaw development concerns, including crossbite.
+An oral appliance may help address the habit by changing the sensation of having the finger or thumb in the mouth.

 If you would like more information on how an appliance might be of benefit to your kid, please contact us or schedule an appointment for a consultation.